NETWAYS/jenkins-training/Distributed/03_credentials.md

 ## Navigate to the `Credentials` Page

-  [TODO IMAGE]
+* Click the `Credentials` link in the leftside menu

 ## Add an SSH key to the jenkins user

-  [TODO]
- - Kind: 'SSH Usermane with private key'
+* Kind: 'SSH Usermane with private key'
- - Username: `jenkins`
+* Username: `jenkins`
- - `Private Key`: `From the Jenkins master ~/.ssh`
+* `Private Key`: `From the Jenkins master ~/.ssh`
- - ID and Description can be ignored safely
+* ID and Description can be ignored, ID will be autofilled

-## Copy the key over to the agents maschine
+## Copy the key over to the agents machine

+    @@@ Sh
+    sudo su jenkins
- # ssh-copy-id TODO 192.168.56.102
+    ssh-copy-id 192.168.56.102
+    Password? "icinga"